gabriel2m/jaya-exchange/README.md

 ```
 For more details access the sail [documentation](https://laravel.com/docs/11.x/sail).

+### Online Demo
+You can access this application demonstration on: [https://jaya-exchange.vercel.app](https://jaya-exchange.vercel.app)

 ## Install
 To install this application first you have to have installed **[docker](https://docs.docker.com/engine/install)** and **[docker compose](https://docs.docker.com/compose/install)**.